 Alas, his career soon ran into problems with on- and off-course issues.
 Some of those issues arose out off Daly's love (in those days) of drink.
 And not just the Diet Cokes that he later chugged with abandon, but the alcoholic variety.

-Although we don't know with certainty when and where the John Daly drink was first called that, it was probably around that time in the career of Daly the golfer: the early to mid-1990s, when he first started publicly have alcohol-related problems.
+Although we don't know with certainty when and where the John Daly drink was first called that, it was probably around that time in the career of Daly the golfer: the early to mid-1990s, when he first started publicly having alcohol-related problems.

 So, unfortunately, we have to say that the drink was named for him not so much as an homage, but more as a joke.
 We can imagine a group of golfers in a clubhouse bar.
 One of them ordered an Arnold Palmer and asked the bartender to add a shot of vodka.
 "Oh, what do you call that?" he might have been asked.
 "A John Daly," and chuckles all around.